vzhd1701/csv2notion/README.md

-  --token TOKEN         Notion token, stored in token_v2 cookie for notion.so [NEEDED FOR UPLOAD] --url URL             Notion database URL; if none is provided, will create a new database --max-threads NUMBER  upload threads (default: 5) --custom-types TYPES  comma-separated list of custom types to use for non-key columns; if none is provided, types will be guessed from CSV values (used when creating a new database or --missing-columns-action is set to 'add')
+  --token TOKEN         Notion token, stored in token_v2 cookie for notion.so [NEEDED FOR UPLOAD] --url URL             Notion database URL; if none is provided, will create a new database --max-threads NUMBER  upload threads (default: 5) --column-types TYPES  comma-separated list of custom types to use for non-key columns; if none is provided, types will be guessed from CSV values (used when creating a new database or --missing-columns-action is set to 'add')
   --image-column COLUMN
                         CSV column that points to URL or image file that will be embedded for that row --image-column-keep   keep image CSV column as a Notion DB column